jkindrix/html2md/README.md

 5. Provide beautiful visuals and detailed status updates throughout

 All with intuitive progress indicators and intelligent terminal adaptations!

+## Chrome Extension

+HTML2MD comes with a Chrome extension for instant conversion of web pages to Markdown:

+- Convert any web page with one click
+- Multiple conversion modes (full page, selection, main article)
+- Copy to clipboard, download or preview in the extension
+- Dark mode support and customizable settings
+- Context menu integration and keyboard shortcuts

+Check out the [extension directory](./extension) for installation instructions.

 ## License